dmbarbour/wikilon/docs/AwelonLang.md

            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

-Besides the four primitives, programmers develop a *Dictionary* within which each word is defined by an Awelon encoded function.
+Beyond these four primitives, programmers develop a *Dictionary* where each word is defined by an Awelon encoded function.
 For example, if we want an inline function `[A]i == A` then we could define `i = [[]] a a d`.
-Evaluation proceeds by rewriting according to the primitive combinators and lazily substituting words for definitions when doing so permits further progress.
-As a practical language, Awelon additionally has built-in support for encoding data: natural numbers, embedded texts, binary resources, and labeled structures.
+Evaluation proceeds by rewriting according to the primitive combinators and lazily substituting words by their definitions when doing so permits further progress.
+Hence, the result of evaluation is an equivalent program.
+To work with data, Awelon has special support for natural numbers, records, texts, and binaries.

 Those `[]` square brackets contain Awelon code and represent first-class functions.
 Values in Awelon are always first-class functions, typically using [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or [Scott encodings](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding).
-However, effective Awelon compilers or interpreters will recognize and optimize common functions and value types.
-This is a concept of software *Accleration* to improve efficient use of CPU and memory.
+However, effective Awelon compilers or interpreters should recognize and optimize common functions and value types.
+This is a concept of software *Accleration* to improve efficient use of CPU and memory, extending the set of language performance primitives.
 Acceleration for collections-oriented operations, such as matrix multiplication and linear algebra, can feasibly leverage SIMD instructions or GPGPU.

-Compilers or interpreters will also recognize a set of annotations, represented by parenthetical words.
-For example, `[A](par)` might indicate parallel evaluation for the subprogram `A`, or `[F](accel)` might indicate that `F` should be recognized and accelerated.
-Annotations are represented by parenthetical words and have identity semantics - programs must have the same formal behavior even if annotations are ignored.
-However, external observers should be affected.
-Annotations serve valuable roles in debugging, guiding performance, and expressing programmer intentions.
+Compilers or interpreters will also recognize a set of *Annotations*, represented by parenthetical words.
+For example, `[A](par)` can request parallel evaluation for the subprogram `A`, or `[F](accel)` might indicate that `F` should be recognized and accelerated.
+Annotations have identity semantics.
+Ignoring them won't affect observations within the program.
+However, external observers will be affected.
+Annotations serve roles in debugging and guiding performance.

 By itself, Awelon is a very simplistic language - a purely functional assembly.

-The intention is to leverage Awelon together with [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) tools.
-We can project rich textual or even graphical programming interfaces above the simple Awelon code.
-Because Awelon evaluates by rewriting, we can rewrite the code and project a similar interface from the evaluation result.
-This can support a close relationship between a program source and its user interface, similar to a spreadsheet.
-Awelon project explores alternative [application models](ApplicationModel.md) that leverage the language's special characteristics, with goals for composition and sharing of data and applications between users.
+The intention is to leverage [projectional editing tools](http://martinfowler.com/bliki/ProjectionalEditing.html) to render programs with a rich structural or graphical syntax.
+Because Awelon evaluates by rewriting, the same projections can render evaluated results and intermediate states.
+The purpose of Awelon language is to develop [application and data models](ApplicationModel.md) that are accessible, sharable, and composable by end users.

 ## Words

 Words are the user-definable unit for Awelon code.
 Syntactically, a word has regex `[a-z][a-z0-9-]*`.
 That is, a word consists of lower case alphanumerics and hyphens, and starts with an alpha.
 Definitions of words are acyclic, Awelon encoded functions.
+(Recursive definitions must use anonymous recursion; see *Loops*.)

 The formal meaning of a word within Awelon code is equivalence to its definition.
 But words are often given special connotations in context of an environment.
 For example, `foo-doc` may associate documentation with word `foo`, or `main` may serve as the default entry point for a monadic process.